Misklean/mlops_project/README.md

 - It is efficient and optimized for smaller hardware requirements.
 - Other models are too large or take too much time during inference, making them impractical for this deployment.

-The service is built using **Flask** to provide a REST API for generating images based on user-provided input.
+In addition to the web service, this project includes a **Discord bot** that allows users to interact with the image generation API directly from Discord.
+Users can mention the bot with a prompt, and it will generate and send back an image based on their input.

 ---

 ## Features

+### Web Service
 - **Text-to-Image Generation**: Accepts a prompt (text description) and generates a corresponding image.
 - **Streamlined Output**: Converts the generated image into a byte stream and sends it as the API response in PNG format.
 - **Secure Web Service**: Implements authentication using a token-based system to ensure that only authorized users can access the service.

+### Discord Bot
+- **Real-Time Interaction**: Generate images directly from Discord by mentioning the bot and providing a text prompt.
+- **Seamless Integration**: The bot interacts with the web service to retrieve and send back the generated image.
+- **Easy Deployment**: Set up the bot with minimal configuration using a `.env` file.

 ---